Andrew Glassell

 Andrew Glassell Jr. (September 30, 1827 – January 28, 1901) was an American real estate attorney and investor.
 He was one of the founders of the city of Orange, California.

 Early life

-Glassell was born as Andrew Glassell in Orange County, Virginia.
+Glassell was born in Orange County, Virginia.
 Glassell's parents were Andrew Glassell (1793–1873) and Susanna Thornton (1804–1836).
 In 1834 his family moved to Greensboro, Alabama, where his father engaged in cotton planting.
-Andrew was educated in the University of Alabama, from which he graduated in 1848.
-Glassell studied law.
+Andrew was educated at University of Alabama School of Law, from which he graduated in 1848.

 Career

 In 1853, Glassell moved to San Francisco and established a law practice.
 His appointment as the United States attorney at Sacramento, California soon followed.
 During the Civil War his sympathies were with the South, and he refused to take the loyalty oath to the United States required of lawyers.
 He left his public office and quit the practice of law and operated a lumber mill near Santa Cruz.